 With your environment prepared, and the NPS extension now installed on the required servers, you can configure the extension.

 This section includes design considerations and suggestions for successful NPS extension deployments.

-- The NPS extension for Azure MFA does not include tools to migrate users and settings from MFA Server to the cloud.
+- The NPS extension for Azure AD Multi-Factor Authentication doesn't include tools to migrate users and settings from MFA Server to the cloud.
 For this reason, we suggest using the extension for new deployments, rather than existing deployment.
 If you use the extension on an existing deployment, your users have to perform proof-up again to populate their MFA details in the cloud.

-- The NPS extension uses the UPN from the on-premises Active directory to identify the user on Azure MFA for performing the Secondary Auth.
-The extension can be configured to use a different identifier like alternate login ID or custom Active Directory field other than UPN.
+- The NPS extension uses the UPN from the on-premises AD DS environment to identify the user on Azure AD Multi-Factor Authentication for performing the Secondary Auth.
+The extension can be configured to use a different identifier like alternate login ID or custom AD DS field other than UPN.
 For more information, see the article, Advanced configuration options for the NPS extension for Multi-Factor Authentication.

 - Not all encryption protocols support all verification methods.